Skip to main content

 Understanding La Niña

 La Niña is a natural climate phenomenon that occurs in the Pacific Ocean, with local as well as global implications for people’s health and safety, property and infrastructure resilience, agricultural and energy production, and supply chain management.
-It is the counterpart to El Niño, characterised by cooler-than-normal sea surface temperatures in the central and eastern equatorial Pacific Ocean.
+It is the counterpart to El Niño, characterised by cooler-than-normal sea surface temperatures in the central and eastern equatorial Pacific.
 While El Niño often receives more attention for the severity of its related weather events, the impacts of La Niña are equally important to consider.

 La Niña is primarily caused by strong, eastward-moving trade winds that cause cold water to come to the surface in the Pacific Ocean, through a process known as upwelling.
 This disrupts normal ocean-atmosphere interactions, leading to the development of La Niña conditions.